-No one wins in an adulterous relationship.
-Least of all is the jilted spouse, but luckily there is legal recourse for some situations.
+No one wins in an adulterous relationship—least of all is the jilted spouse–but luckily, there is legal recourse for some situations: You can sue someone for breaking up a marriage.
 After all, the third-party is attempting to come between two people who have a legal contract: a marriage license.
 This is all you need for grounds for a lawsuit.

 In a few states, this would be an appropriate case for an alienation of affections suit.
 You may file a suit charging the other man or other woman with intentionally interfering in your marital relationship.
 The adultery itself is not the crime, it is the actions of the other man/woman that determines whether a law has been broken.